I have seen first hand the fall-out when we don’t get the support we need as mothers.

 The story that no one meant to choose of scarcity, shame and blame gets handed down to each new generation.

-I’ve seen this in my life and in my work in a children’s home, schools, leaving-care projects, at ChildLine and with adults as a therapist and coach.
+I’m Jo, the founder of Mums4aChange and I’ve seen this in my life and in my work in a children’s home, schools, leaving-care projects, at ChildLine and with adults as a therapist and coach.

 I’ve also seen the opportunity that motherhood gives us to transform.